 The Factor Funds are subject to investment style risk, which is the chance that returns from the types of stocks in which a Factor Fund invests will trail returns from U.S. stock markets.
 The Factor Funds are also subject to manager risk, which is the chance that poor security selection will cause a Factor Fund to underperform its relevant benchmark or other funds with a similar investment objective, and sector risk, which is the chance that significant problems will affect a particular sector in which a Factor Fund invests, or that returns from that sector will trail returns from the overall stock market.

-Investments in target-date funds are subject to the risks of their underlying funds.
-The year in the fund name refers to the approximate year (the target date) when an investor in the fund would retire and leave the work force.
-The fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
-An investment in target date funds is not guaranteed at any time, including on or after the target date.
+Investments in Target Retirement Funds are subject to the risks of their underlying funds.
+The year in the Fund name refers to the approximate year (the target date) when an investor in the Fund would retire and leave the work force.
+The Fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
+The Income Fund has a fixed investment allocation and is designed for investors who are already retired.
+An investment in a Target Retirement Fund is not guaranteed at any time, including on or after the target date.

-Vanguard does not, and will not, make any representations about whether a model portfolio is in the best interest of any investor; is not, and will not be, responsible for the determination of whether a model portfolio is in the best interest of any investor; and is not acting as an investment advisor to any investor.
+Vanguard does not, and will not, make any representations about whether a model portfolio is in the best interest of any investor, is not, and will not be, responsible for the determination of whether a model portfolio is in the best interests of any investor, and is not acting as an investment advisor to any investor.
+It is the investment advisor’s responsibility to determine the appropriateness of the model portfolios, or any of the securities included therein, for any client.

 IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 VCMM results will vary with each use and over time.